livebcdev0603/livebcdev0603/README.md

 ### Hello, there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
   <br />

-I'm a professional and passionate full stack developer with over 10 years of remote work experience.
-I specialize in front-end development using modern frameworks like React and Vue, as well as back-end development with Python and dapp developmenet with web3 integration.
+I'm a professional and passionate software engineer with over 10 years of work experience.
+I specialize in front-end development using modern frameworks like React, Next.js and Vue, as well as back-end development with Python and dapp developmenet with web3 integration.

 Throughout my career, I have successfully delivered numerous projects using technologies such as Next.js, and Flutter.
 I am well-versed in responsive design principles and can transform your design into a fully functional and visually appealing application that works seamlessly across devices.